-Sea Ice Extent Minimum.
+Sea Ice Extent

-by Ocean and Sea Ice Satellite Application Facility (OSISAF)
+The data are available at the Ocean and Sea Ice Satellite Application Facility (OSISAF)

 You can read technical and validation reports of the products here.